xogroup/bunnybus/Diagram.md

 ## Possible Service Container Setup

 BunnyBus is nothing without an ecosystem to support it.
-While it is easy to setup a pub/sub mechanism, there are supporting controls and monitoring which enhances the experience of operational maintenance of an enterprise service bus (ESB).
+While it is easy to setup a pub/sub mechanism, there are supporting controls and monitoring which enhances the experience of operational maintenance of an Enterprise Service Bus (ESB).
 What is provided here is an example of an application setup to facilitate with production level management.

 ![Image of Possible Usage](/image/possible-usage.png)